garden-rs/garden/doc/src/commands.md

 `garden completion` uses [clap complete](https://crates.io/crates/clap_complete) to generate its completions.

+The `--commands` options will additionally generate completions for custom commands.

 ### Zsh

 Ensure that your `~/.zshrc` file has completions enabled and that you have a